The 7 Causes Of Digestion Problems

 As well as digestive symptoms chronic infections can cause fatigue, muscle aches, mood changes, brain fog, sleep issues and skin problems.
 I recommend getting tested for parasite or bacterial infections if you have chronic health problems, even if you think your digestion is ok.

-The best way to test for these types of infections is with the G.I Map stool test
+The best way to test for these types of infections is with the Vibrant Wellness Gut Zoomer Test OR the G.I Map stool test

 Dysbiosis is when there is an imbalance of gut bacteria in the gastrointestinal tract.
 We have around 100 trillion bacteria in our gut, many of them beneficial and essential to our survival, and some of them not.